• Skip to primary navigation

 1 cup (226 g) salted butter

-• Add 1 cups (125g) of powdered sugar and vanilla exdtract and turn mixer to low speed¹ and stir until combined.
-Slowly add remaining powdered sugar until completely combined.
-Mixture will likely look very dry.
+• Add 1 cups (125g) of powdered sugar and vanilla extract and, with mixer on low speed, stir until combined.
+Gradually add remaining powdered sugar until completely combined.
+Mixture will likely look very dry, but all sugar should be absorbed.

 4 cups (500 g) powdered sugar, 2 teaspoons vanilla extract